jsmestad/rocket_shorts/README.md

 1. Version control is done through the `Accept` HTTP Header instead of a `:version` parameter.
 2. Support for a default version.
 Making HTTP testing possible for a single version.
 3. Pagination should use the `link` HTTP Header and not the content body.
-4. Clean up the payload body to avoid nesting under a `resource` key.
+4. Clean up the payload body to avoid nesting under a `response` JSON key.

 ## Installation